mendix/docs/content/en/docs/appstore/modules/ldap.md

     * **Authenticate and create** – This will not synchronize end-users.
 However, if an end-user that is unknown in Mendix signs in using valid LDAP authentication, a Mendix end-user will be created, and the end-user info will be copied from the LDAP server at that moment.

 * **Map users to** – This specifies which entity type objects should be created when creating new end-users.
 You can choose from all the specializations of **System.User**.
 For example, you may want to use the `Administration.Account` entity if you are using the Administration module.
 * **Domain suffix** – This is a concatenation of the LDAP root directory fields.
-It is used to authenticate end-users and will be concatenated to the Mendix user name to form the LDAP user name.
-At Mendix, this results in `@mendixdomain.local`.
+It is used to authenticate users and will be concatenated to the Mendix user name to form the LDAP user name.
+For example, the domain suffix at Mendix is `@mendixdomain.local`.
 * **User roles WITHOUT LDAP authentication** – This property identifies which user roles are not authenticated against LDAP.
 End-users that have at least one of these roles will not be authenticated against LDAP, but will instead use their Mendix app password to sign in.
 Note that end-users with the **Administrator** user role will never be authenticated against LDAP.

 #### 3.2.2 LDAP Type Configurations{#ldap-type-configurations}